 The manufacturer should be responsible for selecting components so that the relay system will meet the functional and environmental requirements with sufficient margin to provide satisfactory operation during the expected life of the relay system.
 The manufacturer should state the design life of the equipment in its proposal.

-The Specifier should consider the possibility of common-mode failure among relays, brought on by either similar operating principles or components.
+The Specifier should consider the possibility of common-mode failure among relays and communication facilities, brought on by either similar operating principles or components.

 Other Considerations

 In addition to the items covered above, there are many that depend on user requirements.
 They are listed here for reference: